Common Career Mistakes and How to Avoid Them

 Negativity

-- Be Positive: Recognize your strengths and positive qualities of the role even when you’re feeling overwhelmed
+- Be Positive: Recognize that there are positives to your character when feeling overwhelmed

-- Seek out help where possible Find a mentor to ask for advice or ask your colleagues for suggestions.
+- Get help when you can: Ask a mentor for advice or ask your colleagues for assistance.

 Overcommitting Workload